Trustpilot

 Shigella is a bacterial pathogen that can cause severe diarrhoea and stomach cramps.
 Shigella can be passed on through infected faeces, either through having anal sex, fisting, touching genitals or the anal area, rimming as well as eating food that’s been contaminated with the bacteria.
 Shigella is extremely contagious and only a small amount of bacteria is needed to transmit to another person.
 Shigella symptoms tend to appear 1-2 days after exposure but the infection can stay in the body for up to one month.

-Public Health have reported that diagnoses in men increased by a staggering 502% between 2004 and 2015.
+Public Health have reported that diagnoses increased by a staggering 502% between 2004 and 2015.
 However, in 2020, with the control measures that were in place for coronavirus, numbers have fallen dramatically for those contracting the bacteria from sexual contact.

 Let’s find out more about the symptoms of Shigella, treatment and testing of Shigella as well as how to protect yourself from catching this common STI.